Soimuen11/Dotfiles/wiki.md

 Find can be a slow command
  + Use broot instead
  + There's also fzf which is quite popular and can be used together with bfs.

+## Modifying images
++ ImageMagick (cli tool); imagemagick.org -> official site; they also have a github page
++ canva.com -> very quick and effective for youtube thumbnails
++ gimp -> free software, equivalent to photoshop